Bellevue Little Theatre presents 'The Outsider'

 This political comedy will be presented on weekends, opening April 30 and closing May 22.
 Curtain is at 7:30 p.m.
 Friday and Saturday evenings and 2 p.m. on Sunday.

+Lucca-Thyberg said audiences are interested in comedies because it allows them to share in the laughter with others.

+"I think there's nothing that makes me feel more alive than laughing," Lucca Thyberg said.
+"Comedy is a joy that goes right down to your soul when you get to laugh out loud and share that energy with the actors in a different way."

-Due to COVID-19, seating is limited and reservations are required, They may be made by calling by calling 402-291-1554 from 10 a.m. to 4 p.m.
+Due to COVID-19, seating for "The Outsiders" is limited and reservations are required.
+Reservations may be made by calling by calling 402-291-1554 from 10 a.m. to 4 p.m.
 Monday through Saturday or online at the BLT website.

 COVID restrictions and social distancing will be in place for this production.